jficek/usfcph-week1/notes.md

 GIT Verbs
 ------------
 FORK + CLONE
-    "FORKING" is making your own copy
+    FORKING is making your own copy
-    "CLONING" is saving a copy on your local computer (in case you need to work offline)
+    CLONING is saving a copy on your local computer (in case you need to work offline)

 COMMIT
     It's like a checkpoint.
 You can always go back to it.